-The following verses describe how Paul concludes his second missionary enterprise and where he stopped while returning to Antioch Syria.
+The following verses describe how Paul concluded his second missionary enterprise and where he stopped while returning to Antioch, Syria.

 So Paul still remained a good while.

 Paul stayed in Corinth for a good while after the episode with Gallio; the proconsul’s judicial decision allowed the apostle to continue ministry in the city.
-Paul penned First and Second Thessalonians while in Corinth.
+Paul penned 1st and 2nd Thessalonians while in Corinth.

 Then he took leave of the brethren and sailed for Syria, and Priscilla and Aquila were with him.

 Priscilla and Aquila sailed to Ephesus with Paul, but the apostle was on his way to Antioch of Syria.
-He leaves the couple in Ephesus.
+He left the couple in Ephesus.